jacobvinzent/QlikSenseCM2SaaS/CM JWT to SaaS JWT.md

 Basically, JSON Web Token (JWT) is an open standard for secure transmission of information between two parties as a JavaScript Object Notation (JSON) object.
 JWT is used for authentication and authorization.
 Because JWT enables single sign-on (SSO), it minimizes the number of times a user has to log on to cloud applications and websites.

-The following example shows the steps involved when gaining access to Qlik Sense by using a signed JWT.
+The following example shows the steps involved when gaining access to Qlik Sense Client-managed by using a signed JWT.

 ![Accessing Qlik Sense SaaS with a signed JWT](https://help.qlik.com/en-US/sense-admin/February2022/Subsystems/DeployAdministerQSE/Content/Resources/Images/dr_QlikSenseAccessJWT.png)